LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

 \subsubsection{Forward-backward visual consistency}

-We first present the result of LoSh without using the forward-backward visual consistency loss, \ie LoSh-M w/o $\mathcal L_{fbc}$ in Tab.~\ref{tab:Ablation_optical-flow}, we observe a 0.5 decrease on mAP and 0.3\% as well as 0.5\% decreases on Overall IoU and Mean IoU, compared to LoSh-M.
+We first present the result of LoSh without using the forward-backward visual consistency loss, \ie, LoSh-M w/o $\mathcal L_{fbc}$ in Tab.~\ref{tab:Ablation_optical-flow}.
+We observe a 0.5 decrease on mAP and 0.4\% as well as 0.5\% decreases on Overall IoU and Mean IoU, compared to LoSh-M. {Merely integrating $\mathcal L_{fbc}$ to baseline MTTR (LoSh-M w/o Sh in Tab.~\ref{tab:Ablation for long short}) also leads to clear improvement, illustrating the effectiveness of $\mathcal L_{fbc}$.}

 \textbf{Directed consistency.} In Sec.~\ref{sec:forward-backward consistency}, we warp the features from multiple adjacent frames to the annotated frame.
 On the contrary, we can also warp the feature of the annotated frame to its temporal neighbors and compute the consistency loss.
 We denote this variant of using opposite directions as $\mathcal L_{ofbc}$ and show the result in Tab.~\ref{tab:Ablation_optical-flow}.
 The result can also be improved this way yet it is slightly inferior to $\mathcal L_{fbc}$, as we care more about the annotated frame.
 Besides, we also try to combine $ \mathcal L_{ofbc}$ and $\mathcal L_{fbc}$ in the consistency, and denote this result of using mutual warping as $\mathcal L_{mfbc}$, the performance is basically the same to using the original $\mathcal L_{fbc}$, suggesting the mutual warping is unnecessary.